taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-interview-questions.md

 ```
 composition
-A ——————◆ B
+A ◆—————— B
-A is part of B, and A isn't independent.
+B is part of A, and B isn't independent.
 ```

 Examples: